IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 # The Git-based development process for Mainframe development

-As Git became the de-facto version control system in today's IT world, new terminologies such as *repositories*[^1], *branches*[^2], and *merges* arose.
+As Git became the de-facto version control system in today's IT world, new terminologies such as [*repositories*](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository), [*branches*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), and *merges* arose.
 By agreeing upon a central Git server to integrate and consolidate changes, development teams were able to collaborate more efficiently and effectively.
 Building upon the open-source vanilla Git implementation, popular Git providers including GitHub, GitLab, and Bitbucket have implemented additional workflow features to facilitate a secure and stable development process.
 These include features such as *Pull Requests* (sometimes referred to as *Merge Requests*) to support coordination with Git in larger teams.
 The term *Pull Request* will be used throughout this document to designate the operation of reviewing and merging one branch into another.

 Many mainframe development teams follow a release-based or iteration-based process to deliver incremental updates to a pre-defined production runtime.

 ## Characteristics of mainline-based development with feature branches

-The mainline-based development approach[^3] with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
+The [mainline-based development approach](https://trunkbaseddevelopment.com) with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
 Developers work in isolation in *feature* branches to implement changes to the source code, and ideally test the changes in a specific environment.

-Additional *epic*[^4] and *release maintenance* branches accommodate specific development workflows and allow the model to scale.
+Additional [*epic*](https://scaledagileframework.com/epic/) and *release maintenance* branches accommodate specific development workflows and allow the model to scale.
 The latter two branches exist for the duration of the epic or release maintenance and are short living branches.

 This approach can be compared to a trunk-based branching model that leverages feature branches.
-A similar workflow like outlined in this publication is also documented by Microsoft without giving it a name[^5].
+A [similar workflow](https://learn.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) like outlined in this publication is also documented by Microsoft without giving it a name.

 Developers use feature branches to work on any type of change, including defect fixes.
 In the typical development workflow of this branching strategy, the changes are merged into the *main* branch.
 The implemented changes of the iteration are then delivered collectively as part of the next release.
 Each development team decides how long an iteration is: we advocate for working towards smaller, quicker release cycles, but this model can also be used with longer iterations.
 Due to business or technical reasons, the merging of features into the *main* branch can also be delayed.
 Although being a discouraged practice, the recommendation is to group such features in a specific epic branch, as described later.